AtomMaterialUI/material-theme-docs/docs/contact-us.md

 comments: true
 ---

 Want to contribute to the plugin?
-Feel free to open issues at the Github repository, or use the form below to submit feature requests.
+Feel free to open issues at the GitHub repository, or use the form below to submit feature requests.

 <form id="contact-us-form" action="https://send.pageclip.co/qRYPR9l3tBKru2vEFibJfvBVuUWlzhPa" method="post" markdown="0">